adonisjs/v6-docs/content/docs/ace/prompts.md

+---
+summary: Prompts are terminal widgets for user input, using the @poppinss/prompts package.
+They support various types like input, password, and select, and are designed for easy testing integration.
+---

 # Prompts

 Prompts are interactive terminal widgets you can use to accept user input.
 Ace prompts are powered by the [@poppinss/prompts](https://github.com/poppinss/prompts) package, which supports the following prompt types.